 The detectors in both channels offer full-frame and subarray readout capability; see Section 5.3 and Section 6.4.4 for UVIS, or Section 7.4.4 and Section 7.7 for IR.
-The UVIS channel also allows 2×2 and 3×3 on-chip binning of full-frame images (see Section 6.7.2).
+The UVIS channel also allows $2 \times 2$ and $3 \times 3$ on-chip binning of full-frame images (see Section 6.7.2).

-Additionally, a variety of dithering patterns can be requested using the Astronomer's Proposal Tool (APT) software.
-Predefined patterns have been established to address common requirements, such as sub-pixel dithering to improve PSF sampling or dithering to achieve large areal coverage while also sampling the inter-chip gap (see Appendix C).
+Additionally, a variety of dithering patterns can be requested using the Astronomer's Proposal Tool ( APT) software.
+Predefined patterns have been established to address common requirements, such as sub-pixel dithering to improve PSF sampling or dithering to achieve large areal coverage while also sampling the inter-chip gap in UVIS, or avoid self-persistence or blob artificacts in IR (see Appendix C ).